Most freelancers I know hate selling.

 Whether it’s a fear of rejection, utter disdain for self-promotion, or a lack of confidence in our skills and abilities, just the thought of selling (especially on-the-spot and in-person) sparks massive procrastination.

 Of course, that doesn’t mean we can’t sell.
-It just means we need a little help.
+It just means we need a little help to find clients for content writing.

 High-quality content on a well-crafted website can help sell your services with confidence.